 Since the creation of the first three of its festivals in 1947, the Scottish capital has deservedly become known as the world's leading festival city.

 2017 is a year filled with celebrations and special events.
-Visit Edinburgh in August and enjoy the vast choice of theatre, comedy, music, dance, exhibitions, readings and open-air events across the Festival Fringe, the International Festival, the Art Festival, the Book Festival and the Military Tattoo.
+Visit Edinburgh in August and enjoy the vast choice of theatre, comedy, music, opera, dance, exhibitions, readings and open-air events across the Festival Fringe, the International Festival, the Art Festival, the Book Festival and the Military Tattoo.

 Here's a roundup and some recommendations on what to do and see.

 Edinburgh Art Festival is the UK's largest annual celebration of visual art.